bitprj/onboarding/.github/ISSUE_TEMPLATE/people_technicalwriter.md

 - [ ] Manager meets with the new members
   - [ ] Make sure they know how to write meeting notes in GitHub
-  - [ ] Discuss what the Marketing team does and what the new member's role might be
+  - [ ] Discuss what the People team does and what the new member's role might be
   - [ ] Talk about the Handbook
   - [ ] Talk about the onboarding process, show them where they can access it
   - [ ] Discuss the Writing Tasks